runeharlyk/SpotMicroESP32-Leika/readme.md

 | Dependencies | Description
 | --- | ---
-| Svelte | Svelte is a compiled JS framework that has a very small footprint.
+| Svelte | SvelteKit is an application framework built on top of Svelte, enhancing it with features like routing, server-side rendering, and static site generation.
+It streamlines the development process by integrating server-side capabilities with Svelte's client-side benefits.
 Furthermore it make the development process fast and enjoyable.
 | Vite | Vite is a frontend tool that is used for building fast and optimized web applications.
 Is serves code local during development and bundles assets for production
 | Typescript | TypeScript's integration of static typing enhances code reliability and maintainability.
 | Tailwind CSS | Tailwind CSS accelerates web development with its utility-first approach, ensuring rapid styling and consistent design.